oceanprotocol-archive/OEPs/7/README.md

 The key of the Identity entity in Ocean is the **DID**.
 Associated to this DID we have a Mapping of key-value attributes, allowing to associate publicly information to DID's.
 This could be used to add public information allowing for example to discover/resolve a DID.

 There are two main options to implement this:

 * Associate to the DID a mapping of key-value attributes to be stored as new entries of a smart contract variable
 * Emit events associated to the DID.
 Events works pretty well as a kind of cost effective storage.
 This is the recommended approach.

+As a result of considering these two option, Ocean implements the Registry events keyed to the DID

 Here a draft **IdRegistry** implementation: